BGCannotCode/Blacket-Utilities/README.md

  * [Ben Stewart Images](Global/BenStewartImages.js) // Changes every image on a page to an image of Ben Stewart's face.<br>
  * [Missing Blooks](Global/MissingBlooks.js) // Displays in console all the Blooks your account is missing.<br>
  * [Mass Friend Request](Global/FriendRequest.js) // Sends friend requests to multiple people at once easily.<br>
+ * [Custom Chat](Global/CustomChat.js) // Changes everyone's chat username and profile picture to a name/image of your choice.<br>